 Various Types of Dental Implants to Meet Your Unique Needs

 When you are looking at your tooth replacement options, you can select from several types of dental implants.
 Your choices include traditional posts, mini implants, and All-on-4®.
 All types of dental implants can support beautifully crafted restorations that will provide significant benefits such as an improved appearance and oral function.
 Nonetheless, one type will be more suited to your oral health, the size of your restoration, and your personal preferences.
-When you visit our practice near Hartford, CT, Dr. Steven M. Balloch or Dr. Joshua Lomke, will conduct diagnostic tests to determine the right technique and materials for your long-term oral health.
+When you visit our practice near Hartford, CT, Dr. Steven M. Balloch will conduct diagnostic tests to determine the right technique and materials for your long-term oral health.
 After our team of implantologists places the posts, our doctors will provide a custom-crafted restoration.
 With our experience in dental implants treatment, you can achieve the best results tailored to your unique case.

 All types of dental implants can support beautifully crafted restorations that will improve both your appearance and your oral function.

 Traditional Dental Implants

 Traditional dental implants can support all types of restorations, including crowns, bridges, and dentures.
 They are a reliable option and can withstand a tremendous amount of force from biting and chewing.
 Typically, standard implants are between 3.4 and 5.8 mm wide.
 Therefore, they do require a certain amount of bone density for support.
 If you have suffered bone degeneration because of tooth loss, you may not be a good candidate for traditional implants.
 However, you may be able to undergo a bone graft.
 Using your own or donor tissue to rebuild your jaw, our team can ensure a strong base for these larger posts.

 Mini Dental Implants